SherG/cool-iron/blog/seo-set-forget.md

 Every business can benefit from prioritizing SEO as a regular marketing activity.
 And every business that does not engage in any regular SEO activity is likely losing ranking and losing opportunities.

-The bad news is digital marketing in general and SEO in particular is expensive and prices are rising each year.
+Know that digital marketing in general and SEO in particular is not cheap.
+Prices are rising each year.
 Here are some sample fees for SEO work from actual agencies I'm familiar with and from <a href="https://www.searchenginejournal.com/new-study-shows-how-much-seo-professionals-are-earning-per-year/291385/" target="blank">research</a> published in 2019 by <em>Search Engine Journal</em>:

 * $1,500 minimum: What one agency charges to handle the simplest SEO tasks, like adding meta-descriptions to your articles.
 * $1,500 minimum: for one article, written with modern SEO practices.